-In each of the three regions, electricity from renewable sources is promoted mainly through a quota system based on the trade of certificates.
-As for these schemes, national TSO Elia has the obligation - when renewable electricity generators wish so - to purchase green certificates at a minimum price set by law for certain renewable electricity generation technologies.
-Note that the regional certificate schemes are based on a framework set by the federal government, but may have region-specific features including the level of quotas set.
+In each of the three regions, electricity from renewable sources is promoted mainly through a renewable quota scheme based on the trade of certificates.
+As for these schemes, national TSO Elia has the obligation - when renewable electricity generators wish so - to purchase green certificates at a minimum price set by law for certain renewable electricity generation technologies (offshore wind and hydropower).
+The regional renewable quota schemes are based on a framework set by the federal government including guaranteed price floors for certain technologies, but may have region-specific features including the level of quotas set.
 Region-specific complementary support measures include: